Girls Just Wanna Have Fun Farewell Tour: Promotion

 To promote the tour Lauper appeared on Jimmy Kimmel Live! on June 5.
 She also played two greatest hits shows in the United Kingdom, one at the Royal Albert Hall in London and appearances at Glastonbury Festival 2024.

 Pre-sale tickets went on sale on June 4, with the general sale beginning on June 7.
 Dates for the 2025 European leg of the tour went on sale starting June 28.
 The opening acts for the tour were announced on Lauper's website on October 1, along with a new show in Atlantic City, New Jersey on December 7.
 Dates for Australia and Japan were announced in October, with a second date in Tokyo added November 24th due to demand.

 Set list

-This set list is representative of the show at the Bell Centre in Montreal, Canada, on October 18, 2024.
+This set list is that of the show at the Bell Centre in Montreal, Canada, on October 18, 2024.
 It does not represent all dates throughout the tour.